What Is a Bump-Up Certificate of Deposit?

 Monitor Your Account

-Get in the habit of scoping out your financial accounts regularly, whether it’s checking your credit report, bank account, or even checking medical bills for errors.
+Get in the habit of scoping out your financial accounts regularly, whether it’s checking your credit report or your bank account.
 The fact that even your bank can accidentally deposit money into your account illustrates the necessity of reviewing your bank account regularly.

 If you don’t look at your account statement frequently, you may not notice small errors, and these can have a big impact on your personal finances.
 How often should you check your bank account?
 There’s no precise answer, but between once a week and once a month can be a good place to start.